Tuesday, March 10, 2026

 Detroit Pizzas are absolutely delicious!
 Because they don't have a crust you spread the cheese to the outer edges.
 This makes the cheese melt down the sides to create a crispy crust.
 It is a deep dish but not like a Chicago Deep Dish Pizza.
 This one is so much better (so I've been told)!

 The dough is wetter than regular pizza dough (think focaccia), but can be swapped for frozen dough in a pinch.
 Just don't skip the double rising needed.
-You want the crust chewy, airy and bubbly crust that results.
+You want the chewy, airy and bubbly crust that results.

 Detroit Pizza